Jearny58/Jearny58.github.io/_posts/2019-08-20-technical-chronicles-vanilla-python-sql.md

 The above functions have something in common: they aggregate across the entire table.
 However, what if you want to aggregate only part of it?
 That is where `GROUP BY` comes into play, as it allows data to be separated into groups then aggregated independently of each other.

+__Example: Group Apple data by year__

+	SELECT year, COUNT(*) AS count
+    FROM tutorial.aapl_historical_stock_price
+    GROUP BY year

+You can group by multiple columns as well (just be sure to use a comma!).

+__Example: Group by multiple columns__

+	SELECT year,
+    	   month,
+           COUNT(*) AS count
+    FROM tutorial.aapl_historical_stock_price
+    GROUP BY year, month

+__Practice: Total number of shares traded each month, ordered chronologically__

+	SELECT year, month, SUM(volume) AS shares_traded
+    FROM tutorial.aapl_historical_stock_price
+    GROUP BY year, month
+    ORDER BY year, month

+You can also substitute numbers for column names in the `GROUP BY` clause.
+However, this should only be used in situations where the `GROUP BY` clause is excessively long.
+Additionally, this functionality may not be supported by every flavor of SQL.

+__Practice: Calculate average daily price change, grouped by year__